 I am a post-doc researcher and lecturer at the Philosophy Department of the University of Graz, Austria.
 Before that, I was visiting the Psychology Department of the College of Charleston on an Erwin Schrödinger Fellowship by the Austrian Science Fund.

 My main areas of research are metaethics and moral psychology.
-In particular, I am interested in the validity and metaethical relevance of empirical studies on morality (such as studies on folk moral realism, the evolution of morality, and moral judgements’ relation to emotions).
+In particular, I am interested in the validity and metaethical relevance of empirical studies on morality (such as studies on folk moral objectivism, the evolution of morality, and moral judgements’ relation to emotions).

-Further research interests include the philosophy of Albert Camus, intergenerational justice, environmental ethics, and basic needs.
+Further research interests include basic needs, distributive justice, environmental ethics and the philosophy of Albert Camus.

-My articles have been published in journals such as Synthese, Review of Philosophy and Psychology, and Journal of Value Inquiry.
+My articles have been published in journals such as Synthese, Inquiry and Review of Philosophy and Psychology.
 Most of them can be downloaded at Publications.

 I have also written a book which is published by Routledge, entitled “Moral Reality and the Empirical Sciences”.
 Details about this book can be found at the publisher’s webpage.

 Besides philosophy, I like travelling, soccer, table tennis, hiking, literature, music, TV shows and films.
 When I travel I sometimes take pictures.
 A selection of pictures can be found here.